eStoreLabs/RC---230322-SF-23-Magne-Forte-60-ZAWISZA/README.md

 ~~5.
 Do not use `<h1>,<h2>, <h3>` ets. tags   use `<p>` only~~

-6. Implement style file from outside source by using below code:
+~~6.
+Implement style file from outside source by using below code:~~
 ```
  <script>
       function getStyles(href) {